the1lab/1lab/src/Cat/Diagram/Congruence.lagda.md

   rel₂ : Hom R A
   rel₂ = A×A.π₂ ∘ m
   private module R×R = Pullback (fc.pullbacks rel₁ rel₂)
+  private module A×A×A = Pullback (fc.pullbacks rel₁ rel₂)
 ```
 -->